[Minor revision; updated reviewer title only–posted 11/11/22 (replaces 5/5/21 edition)]

 OP 60.05: Respiratory Protection Program

 PURPOSE: The purpose of the Texas Tech University (TTU) respiratory protection program is to ensure the protection of all employees and students who are required to wear a respirator while performing their duties.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President of Environmental Health & Safety (EH&S) and the Managing Director for Engineering Services within the Operations Division.
-Substantive revisions will be forwarded to the Associate Vice President for Operations
+REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President for Environmental Health & Safety (EHS) and the Managing Director of Planning and Design within the Operations Division.
+Substantive revisions will be forwarded to the Associate Vice President for Operations.

-Texas Tech University Environmental Health and Safety (EH&S) is the authority for approving respirators and monitoring their use.
+Texas Tech University Environmental Health & Safety (EHS) is the authority for approving respirators and monitoring their use.
 The Occupational Safety Manager is the approval authority for requests to use respirators and direct employees or students into the program.
-Supervisors and users of respirators in each department will be responsible for following this policy and guidance provided by EH&S.
+Supervisors and users of respirators in each department will be responsible for following this policy and guidance provided by EHS.

 Training will include the following: